poladinesh/poladinesh.github.io/CKA.md

 Cluster Architecture:

 Control plane components
 - API-Server: stores info about cluster; a management component which manages all the below components
 - Controller-Manager:
-       - node-controller: controls the nodes
+   - Node-controller: controls the nodes.
-       - replication-controller: controls the containers/replicasets
+   - Replication-controller: controls the containers/replicasets
 - Scheduler: identifies the right node to schedule the nodes/pods/containers
 - ETCD cluster: highly available key-value store

 kubelet contacts the api-server constantly, delivering the status of the node/containers

 kube-proxy ensures necessary rules are in place to contact each other (nodes/containers); communication between services of different/same worker-nodes

 ETCD:
-1) Download the etcd binaries from official github page
+- Download the etcd binaries from official github page
-2) Extract the downloaded tarball
+- Extract the downloaded tarball
-3) Run the etcd service (./etcd) --> listens on 2379 by default default client for etcd is etcdctl
+- Run the etcd service (./etcd) --> listens on 2379 by default
+Note: default client for etcd is etcdctl

-options --advertise-client-urls is important because this is what etcd listens on; also this is what is configured on kube-apiserver
+Options --advertise-client-urls is important because this is what etcd listens on; also this is what is configured on kube-apiserver

 two types of setups:
 1) manual - everything should be downloaded and installed from scratch